-Under ANY of these conditions: Do ALL of these steps:

-Passenger and/or cargo exceeds half the maximum weight capacity Slow down.
-Verify tire pressure.
-Use extra caution when operating.
+Under ANY of these conditions: Do ALL of these steps: Passenger and/or cargo exceeds half the maximum weight capacity 1.
+Slow down.
+Operating in rough terrain Verify tire pressure.
+Use extra caution when Operating over obstacles operating.
+Climbing an incline Towing

-Operating in rough terrain

-Operating over obstacles

-Climbing an incline

-Towing

-Handling Gasoline
+SAFETY Operator Safety Handling Gasoline